Julieta11/crossmint-megaverse/README.md

 # Megaverse Creation Challenge Solution

 Welcome to my solution for the Crossmint coding challenge.
-I've crafted a unique Megaverse-- a captivating 2D space teeming with celestial wonders like 🪐POLYanets, 🌙SOLoons, and ☄comETHs.
+I've crafted a unique Megaverse-- a 2D space teeming with celestial wonders like 🪐POLYanets, 🌙SOLoons, and ☄comETHs.

 ## Table of Contents